 How close should grow lights be to houseplants?

 Fluorescents should be at least one foot away from your plants, so as your plant grows be sure to adjust the height of the grow light.
-LED lights give off almost no heat at all, so it’s safe for houseplants to grow within 6 inches of them.
+LED lights give off almost no heat at all, so it’s safe for houseplants to grow within 6 inches of them as long as the light isn’t too strong for the plants.

 How long should I leave grow lights on for?